brunokoga/Montevideo/ultimateEquipment_dir/gear/poisons.md

 Unlike other afflictions, multiple doses of the same poison “stack,” meaning that successive doses combine to increase the poison's DC and duration.

 Making your initial saving throw against a poison means stacking does not occur—the poison did not affect you and any later doses are treated independently.
-Likewise, if a poison has been cured or run its course (by you either making the saves or outlasting the poison's duration, stacking does not occur.
+Likewise, if a poison has been cured or run its course (by you either making the saves or outlasting the poison's duration), stacking does not occur.
 However, if there is still poison active in you when you are attacked with that type of poison again, and you fail your initial save against the new dose, the doses stack.
 This has two effects, which last until the poisons run their course.

 **Increased Duration** : Increase the duration of the poison by 1/2 the amount listed in its frequency entry.